humanbydefinition/p5.asciify/README.md

 <script src="sketch.js"></script>
 ```

-*Note: The unminified version of the library is useful for debugging purposes, containing some basic error handling and warnings.
-In a production environment when the sketch is final, it is recommended to use the minified version.*

 At this point, your [`p5.js`](https://github.com/processing/p5.js) canvas in [`WebGL`](https://p5js.org/reference/p5/WEBGL/) mode, to which the library has been added, should already be converted to ASCII characters!
 (｡◕‿‿◕｡)